 Once the blood vessel is closed, the blood in it clots and the vessel walls stick together.
 As time goes by, the vessel becomes scar tissue which is invisible to the eye from the outside of the skin, thus we say the varicose vein has been treated successfully.

-An initial consultation is required to ensure you are suitable for sclerotherapy treatment at our Melbourne clinic.
+An initial consultation is required to ensure you are suitable for sclerotherapy treatment.
 We may take an ultrasound of the veins before treatment commences.
 This ultrasound shows us if any deep veins are also damaged or not functioning correctly, a condition known as deep venous insufficiency.

-If you have deep vein insufficiency, surface varicose veins treatment is pointless, as the problem will recur.
+If you have deep veinous insufficiency, surface varicose vein treatment is pointless, as the problem will recur.
 We need to treat the deeper veins to stop the problem, correct the functioning of the veins, and then approach the other varicose veins.